guiwitz/MorphoDynamics/_sources/Readme.md

 conda activate morphodynamics
 pip install --upgrade git+https://github.com/guiwitz/MorphoDynamics.git@master#egg=morphodynamics
 ```

-The above command should prompt you to enter your GitHub username and password, as the repository is private.

 Note: close all notebooks (click on File | Close and Halt) prior to the update and reopen them afterwards.